Prevention and Control of Sexually Transmitted and Blood Borne Infections

 - Avoiding accidental inoculation and/or exposures by the use of universal precautions

 - Avoiding use of contaminated needles;

 - Reducing the amount of used needles in circulation by the development of regulated needle exchange programs;

 - Providing access to treatment when considered curative or effective in reducing transmission.

 3. Reduce the number of of congenital and perinatal infections by appropriate testing, diagnosis, and treatment of infected individuals and their partners.

 The AAFP believes that any program for the diagnosis and treatment of HIV, STIs and blood borne infections should emphasize family medicine and the role of primary care physicians.
-(1971) (2011 COD)
+(1971) (July 2016 BOD)